Fanatics, Inc.: Expansion

-Global digital sports platform (2021–present)
+Global sports platform (2021–present)

 In March 2021, Fanatics secured a $320 million funding round, followed by another $325 million in August 2021 that brought the company's valuation to $18 billion as of September 2021.
-During the latter funding round, Fanatics also announced plans to evolve into a "global digital sports platform" through expansion into new verticals.
-It was reported at that time that these verticals may include NFTs, trading cards, sports betting and gaming, ticketing, media and more.
-With the move, Rubin assumed the new role of CEO of the broader Fanatics portfolio.
+During the latter round, the company announced plans to expand into new business verticals, described by sources as a "global digital sports platform."
+Reported potential areas of expansion included NFTs, trading cards, sports betting and gaming, ticketing, and media.
+Following these developments, Michael Rubin assumed the role of CEO of the broader Fanatics portfolio.

 In May 2021, Rubin co-founded the digital collectibles company Candy Digital with Mike Novogratz and Gary Vaynerchuk.
 Candy Digital secured an exclusive, long-term agreement with MLB as its first content partner.
-Later that year, Candy Digital received $100 million financing round, valuing the company at $1.5 billion.
-The round was led by Insight Partners and SoftBank Vision Fund2, and included NFL Hall of Famer Peyton Manning, Connect Ventures and Will Ventures.
+Later that year, Candy Digital secured a $100 million financing round, valuing the company at $1.5 billion.
+The round included Insight Partners, SoftBank Vision Fund2, NFL Hall of Famer Peyton Manning, Connect Ventures and Will Ventures.
 In January 2022, Fanatics divested its 60% stake in Candy Digital.

 In August 2021, Fanatics secured long-term trading cards manufacturing and distribution rights from MLB, MLBPA, NBA, NBPA, and NFLPA.
-A month later, Fanatics Collectibles, Fanatics' new trading cards and collectibles business secured a $350 million Series A round at $10.4 billion valuation.
-Fanatics acquired Topps, the preeminent licensed trading card brand that has serviced collectors, fans and retailers for more than 70 years, in early 2022.
-As part of the deal, approximately 350 global Topps sports and entertainment employees joined Fanatics to operate under Fanatics Collectibles.
+A month later, Fanatics Collectibles, the company's trading cards and collectibles division, raised $350 million in a Series A round, giving the company a $10.4 billion valuation.
+In December 2021, Fanatics acquired Topps, a licensed trading card company founded in 1938.
+As part of the acquisition, approximately 350 Topps employees joined Fanatics Collectibles.

-In February 2022, Fanatics, along with some names in sports, entertainment and culture, acquired lifestyle and streetwear brand Mitchell & Ness from Juggernaut Capital Partners.
-Mitchell & Ness continues to operate as a separate, distinct brand within the Fanatics Commerce division.
-In April 2022, Fanatics announced a $1.5 billion fundraising round followed by another $700 million in December 2022, reportedly pushing the company's valuation to $31 billion.
-During the December round, Rubin announced Fanatics would be expanding into a third vertical in 2023, Fanatics Betting & Gaming.
+In February 2022, Fanatics acquired lifestyle and streetwear brand Mitchell & Ness from Juggernaut Capital Partners.
+Mitchell & Ness operates as a separate brand within the Fanatics Commerce division.
+In April 2022, Fanatics announced a $1.5 billion fundraising round, followed by another $700 million in December 2022, which was reported to value the company at $31 billion.
+During the December round, Rubin announced plans to launch a third vertical, Fanatics Betting & Gaming, in 2023.

-In May 2023, Fanatics bid to acquire PointsBet's U.S. business for $150 million, marking Fanatics' first move into the U.S. sports betting industry.
-Fanatics expanded its international footprint for the Commerce business with the acquisitions of Italian sports merchandise company Epi in April 2023, and Latin American sports wholesaler Fex Pro in June 2023.
-Also in June 2023, Fanatics increased the offer to $225 million to outbid DraftKings after that company made a competing bid of $195 million.
+In May 2023, Fanatics bid to acquire PointsBet's U.S. business for $150 million, representing Fanatics' first entry into the U.S. sports betting market.
+Fanatics made international acquisitions for its Commerce division, including Italian sports merchandise company Epi in April 2023, and Latin American sports wholesaler Fex Pro in June 2023.
+Also in June 2023, Fanatics increased its offer to $225 million following a competing $195 million bid from DraftKings.
 The first wave of the deal closed in August 2023 in eight U.S. states and started the brand transition from PointsBet to Fanatics Sportsbook.
 In October 2023, Fanatics sold Bazooka Candy Brands and its product portfolio, which was part of Topps, to Apax Partners.